 Welcome to the EmpowerLA Leadership Academy’s Online Classroom!

 Here you will find training videos on a variety of topics that will help you in your Neighborhood Council work.
-We’re working on bringing more on demand trainings to you.
+Click on the Leadership Icons below to find out about current workshops.

 What is the EmpowerLA Leadership Academy?